 GorlokJobs isn't just for students!
-Create a faculty account in CPDC's online career management system.
+Access your faculty account in CPDC's online career management system.
 Set up job blasts to notify you when internships and jobs are available for your students.
 This system also provides career-related event information and opportunities to research and connect to employers.

 Employer partnerships are created for many purposes at a university.
 Of course, employers can hire our students, but they can also participate in events, speak to classes, provide information for curriculum development and review, and serve on advisory boards.

 Help your students with a multitude of career development topics by having a Career Advisor speak to your class.
 Whether you would like a presentation for five minutes or an entire class period, a tailored approach can be created for your students.
 Requests for presentations can typically be accommodated with at least four weeks' notice.